 We believe that the growth of our business is dependent on many factors, including our ability to expand our customer base, increase adoption of our CRM Platform within existing customers, develop new products and applications to extend the functionality of our CRM Platform and provide a high level of customer service.
-We expect to continue to invest in sales and marketing and expand our international operations.
-We also expect to increase our investment in research and development as we continue to introduce new products and applications to extend the functionality of our CRM Platform.
-We also intend to maintain a high level of customer service and support which we consider critical for our continued success.
-We plan to continue investing in our data center infrastructure and services capabilities in order to support continued future customer growth.
+We have invested and intend to continue investing for long-term growth.
+We intend to continue to invest in sales and marketing to support our growth.
+We plan to continue to invest in research and development as we continue to introduce new products and applications to extend the functionality of our CRM Platform.
+We intend to maintain a high level of customer service and support which we consider critical for our continued success.
+We also plan to continue investing in our data center infrastructure and services capabilities in order to support continued future customer growth.
 We also expect to continue to incur additional general and administrative expenses as a result of both our growth and the infrastructure required to be a public company.
-We expect to use our cash flow from operations and the proceeds from our convertible debt and prior stock offerings to fund these growth strategies and support our business and do not expect to be profitable in the near term.
+We expect to use our cash flow from operations and the proceeds from our convertible debt to fund these growth strategies and support our business and do not expect to be profitable in the near term.

-COVID-19 and Other Global Economic Conditions
+Global Economic Conditions

-Our results of operations can be significantly influenced by general macroeconomic conditions, including but not limited to, the impact of the pandemic, foreign currency fluctuations, interest rates, inflation, recession risks, existing and new domestic and foreign laws and regulations, all of which are beyond our control.
-Fluctuations in foreign exchange rates and rising inflation has had, and may continue to have an adverse impact on our financial condition and operating results in future periods..
+Our results of operations can be significantly influenced by general macroeconomic conditions, including, but not limited to, the impact of the COVID-19 pandemic, foreign currency fluctuations, interest rates, inflation, recession risks, existing and new domestic and foreign laws and regulations, all of which are beyond our control.
+Fluctuations in foreign exchange rates and rising inflation has had, and may continue to have an adverse impact on our financial condition and operating results in future periods.
 As we continue to monitor the direct and indirect impacts of these circumstances, the broader implications of these macroeconomic events on our business, results of operations and overall financial position, particularly in the long term, remain uncertain.
 See the section titled "Risk Factors" included under Part II, Item 1A below for further discussion of the possible impact of these factors and other risks on our business.

-Results of Operations for the Three Months Ended June 30, 2022 and 2021
+Results of Operations for the Three Months Ended March 31, 2023 and 2022